 As far as looks go, the card has a unique design that features Taylor preparing for action while doing his best impression of “The Thinker“.
 While he may come off as a sophisticated fellow in this photo, once he’s done with his pondering you can rest assured that he’ll be more than ready to wreak havoc on any and all players that dare to even LOOK in his direction.
 Yes, Tayor played the game like an absolute MADMAN.
 Probably why he’s such a polarizing figure.
 Some seem to love it while his no holds barred attitude while some prefer a more traditional style.
 At any rate, the border is in the typical Topps style format.
 Very simple and perfectly understated.

-This seems is a fairly rare card with just 600 being seen by PSA.
+This seems to be a fairly rare card with just 600 being seen by PSA.
 Additionally, only 72 have received a gem mint 10 condition.
 Value for one of the PSA 10s?
 Somewhere around or above $15,000.
 Likewise, a BGS PRISTINE condition 10 is capable of creating similar suction.

 Looking for something more modern?
 Check out what the 2020 Panini Prizm Football set has to offer!